nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

 .. warning::
    Make sure you are in the port directory where MicroPython was built before running the tests.
-   Running outside your port will not work.
+   Running the tests outside your port will not work.

 Folder structure
 ----------------